 Any information about Bhimashankar Wildlife Sanctuary is incomplete without mentioning what its past and frequent visitors say about it.
 So, we’ve put down some traveller reviews to give you accounts of people who’ve experienced the awesomeness of Bhimashankar reserve.

 1. Shampy Deol says: “Scenery is beautiful throughout the way to Bhimashankar Sanctuary.
 Moreover, at the end of the sanctuary, there is Lord Shiva’s Temple which is known as “Bhimashankar Jyotirlinga”.
 You cannot expect many food options on the way.
 But you can take your food along.”

 2. Siddharth says: “I visited during November end.
 This sanctuary was lush green at that time from every side.
-If you are photography, nature, or wildlife lover, this place is for you.
-The rainy season or its aftermath is the best time to visit the temple of bhimashankar, which is located in the heart of sanctuary.
-This sanctuary consists of dustbin points which is very good for eco tourism.”
+If you are a photography, nature, or wildlife lover, this place is for you.
+The rainy season or its aftermath is the best time to visit the temple of bhimashankar, which is located in the heart of the sanctuary.
+This sanctuary consists of dustbin points which is very good for eco-tourism.”

 3. Anuj says: “Loved to be here in the monsoons.
 The road is good for bike riding.
 The small villages around will entertain you on your journey.
 The Bhimashankar temple will relax your mind.”

 You can read more Bhimashankar Wildlife Sanctuary reviews here.